 #22 Organize meetups

 Meetups are a convenient occasion to gather your existing customers and bond with them.
 After all, satisfied customers are your best sales force, and they will recommend further your products or services.
-Meetup.com is an excellent platform that allows you to attend gatherings in your area or organize your own meeting with people with your same likes and interests.
+Meetup.com is an excellent platform that allows you to attend gatherings in your area or organize your own meeting with people with the same likes and interests.

 #23 Create an ebook

 Creating an ebook that solves some of the issues your clients are facing is one of the cheap marketing ideas you should consider.
-Ebooks are excellent lead magnets that can help you collect emails from your potential customers and drive them in your sales funnel.
+Ebooks are excellent lead magnets that can help you collect emails from your potential customers and drive them into your sales funnel.

 #24 Put sidewalk signs

 Put a sign on the sidewalk near your business where a lot of people circulate.
 Use it to show your sale of the day or advertise a new product.